limads/bayes/README.md

 # About

 This is a **work-in-progress** crate that will offer composable abstractions to build probabilistic models and inference algorihtms.
-Two reference algorithms will be implemented in the short term: the `optim::ExpectMax` (general-purpose posterior mode-finding via expectation maximization) and `sim::Metropolis` (Metropolis-Hastitings posterior sampler).
+Two reference algorithms will be implemented in the short term: the `optim::ExpectMax` (general-purpose posterior mode-finding via expectation maximization) and `sim::Metropolis` (Metropolis-Hastings posterior sampler).
 Adaptive estimation from conjugate pairs will also be provided (see examples for the `distr::Normal`, `distr::Poisson` and `distr::Binomial` structs).

 Most of the functionality is being implemented using the linear algebra abstractions from the [nalgebra](https://crates.io/crates/nalgebra) crate.
 Certain optimization, sampling and basis expansion algorithms are provided via [GNU GSL](https://www.gnu.org/software/gsl/doc/html/intro.html) (Required system dependency) and [Intel MKL](https://software.intel.com/content/www/us/en/develop/tools/math-kernel-library.html), (Optional system dependency; by switching the cargo feature `features=["mkl"]`).